 Hosta 'Swarthmore Surprise'

-This white and green variegated diminutive selection of hosta was selected by Gertrude Wister, former assistant director of the Scott Arboretum.
+This white and green variegated diminutive selection of hosta was selected by Gertrude Wister, late assistant director of the Scott Arboretum.

 Itea virginica ‘Henry’s Garnet’ (1982)